 While the canteen for prisoners was located in Barrack №1, the kitchen itself was used to maintain in a wooden barrack next to Camp prison.
 Generally, former cooks were selected to work here and to a poor food intake for prisoners and square meals for the SS guards and administration.
 Even though a usual working day lasted for eleven hours, prisoners of the Mauthausen camp used to receive poor nutrition intake of fewer than 1500 calories.
 Even this crucial nutrition was cut within the last months before the Mauthausen liberation.
 The common daily ration consisted of half a liter of dishwater or coffee for breakfast, beet and potato pottage with a small piece of meat for dinner, and 300-400 grams of bread, sometimes with a jam, for supper.
 Capos and other privileged inmates used to receive increased rations.
 The kitchen barrack was also a place to devastate food deliveries from the outside world.

 LAUNDRY BARRACK (Wäschereibaracke)

-The former Laundry wooden barrack located near the Wailing wall and the Main gate on the right hand.
-Laundry usually operated with a cloth of the SS and capos.
+The former Laundry wooden barrack is located near the Wailing Wall and the Main gate on the right hand.
+Laundry was usually operated with a cloth of the SS and capos.
 The clothes of the Mauthausen prisoners were disinfected within the living barracks or sometimes here, in a separate premise.
-The barrack used to contain a shower room to allow prisoners have rare (every 4-6 weeks) hygiene procedures to avoid epidemics.
+The barrack used to contain a shower room to allow prisoners to have rare (every 4-6 weeks) hygiene procedures to avoid epidemics.
 The building now contains a chapel with national flags and memorial signs, made of stone.

 SS GARAGE COURTYARD (SS-Garagenhof)